Elgg/Elgg/docs/guides/views.rst

         ],
     ];

-To point to assets installed with ``fxp/composer-asset-plugin``, use install-root-relative paths by leaving off the leading slash:
+To point to assets installed with composer, use install-root-relative paths by leaving off the leading slash:

 .. code-block:: php